dsa28s/android-studio-apple-m1/README.md

 - Zoom with Trackpad
 - Kotlin Native Multiplatform iOS Build (But, Android build is ok)
   - You can build manualy open `*.xcodeproject` with Xcode.
+- Android Studio splash screen not closing.
+  - But, you can using editor normally.
+When the editor is closed, the splash screen also closed automatically.
 - More..
 (If an issue occurs while using it, please submit the issue.
 Thanks!)